-The U.S. should perceive those signals positively and support official or unofficial bilateral dialogues between the North and South, China and North Korea, Russia and North Korea, Japan and North Korea, and even between the U.S. and North Korea in order to help North Korea experience contact with the outside world and shore up its confidence, thus allowing the country to return to the right channel of negotiation.
+The U.S. should perceive those signals positively and support official or unofficial bilateral dialogues between North Korea and South Korea, China, Russia, and Japan.
+It should even initiate direct dialogues with the DPRK itself.
+This will help North Korea experience contact with the outside world and shore up its confidence, thus encouraging the country to return to the diplomatic route.